How RFID Solutions are Advancing with Technology and Expanding Across Industries

-The tag placement allows manufacturers to label personalized parts of cars during assembly, keeping the specifications accurate to the customer’s order.
+The tag placement allows manufacturers to label personalized parts of cars during assembly.
+This keeps the specifications accurate to the customer’s order.
 RFID tags:

 - Withstand high temperatures during manufacturing.

 - Can be read quickly while the car or part is in motion (0.5 ms/byte).

 - Are able to read from further distances (up to 500 mm).

 - Are mounted directly on metal.

 RFID solutions with sensors to keep track of such items as: